0. Match a sample towards a reference curve

 At the Workbench tab you can get a more careful look at the correlation analysis.

 The table is here sorted in descending TTest order.
-You may get it sorted in order of descending correlation coefficient value by unchecking a setting at "Settings/Options for matching and normalization/Sort by TTest" Normally this gives the same result though as TTest values depend on the overlap, a high correlation coefficient value with a reasonably short overlap may not be "top-rated" when sorted according to TTest value.
+You may get it sorted in order of descending correlation coefficient value by unchecking the Sort by TTest checkbox marked yellow above and then click the "Make whole sample correlation" button again.
+Normally this gives the same result though as TTest values depend on the overlap, a high correlation coefficient value with a reasonably short overlap may not be "top-rated" when sorted according to TTest value.